Luzifer/twitch-bot/wiki/Home.md

 - `toUpper <string>` - Converts the given string to upper-case
 - `variable <name> [default]` - Returns the variable value or default in case it is empty

-For some events special variables are made available:
-- `title` - Available in `title_update` - The new stream title
-- `category` - Available in `category_update` - The new stream category

 ## Command executions

 Your command will get a JSON object passed through `stdin` you can parse to gain details about the message.
 It is expected to yield an array of actions on `stdout` and exit with status `0`.
 If it does not the action will be marked failed.
 In case you need to output debug output you can use `stderr` which is directly piped to the bots `stderr`.